Stanford survives against Arizona, wins first national championship since 1992 - KESQ

 The Stanford Cardinal — the No. 1 overall seed in this year’s NCAA tournament — has won the national championship, outlasting fellow Pac-12 Conference member and No. 3 seed Arizona 54-53 at the Alamodome in San Antonio, Texas, on Sunday.

-Arizona had a chance to win in the final seconds, but star guard Aari McDonald couldn’t convert on a contested jumper.
+Arizona had a chance to win in the final seconds, but star senior guard Aari McDonald couldn’t convert on a contested jumper at the buzzer.

 This is Stanford’s third national title and first since 1992, tying Baylor for the third most in women’s basketball history.
 Only Connecticut (11) and Tennessee (eight) have more.
 This was the first time two Pac-12 teams met in the national championship game and the seventh time in NCAA history two teams from the same conference have done so.